 - How could it help in the areas of yield, throughput, productivity, or compliance?

-By identifying the outcomes and benefits you want to achieve, you can refine your roadmap and get started on a digital production plan that meets your company’s goals.
+By identifying the outcomes and benefits you want to achieve, you can refine your roadmap, establish critical process manufacturing methodologies, and get started on a digital production plan that meets your company’s goals.

 This is the core of what SafetyChain does: working with companies to achieve their goals through plant management software.
 Watch the quick video guide for planning out your plant’s approach to digital production here.